MyProductsKft/VitalCoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/vitalcoin/vitalcoin/tags) are created regularly to indicate new official, stable release versions of VitalCoin Core.
+[Tags](https://github.com/vitalcoin/vitalcoin/tags) are created regularly to indicate new official, stable release versions of Vitalcoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).